 - Lower your expectations.
 Understand that your ex doesn’t have the same range of emotions you do, and that his or her emotions are generally only affected when it comes to “Me, me, me.”

 - Stop trying to please your narcissistic ex.
 You hired a Toronto divorce lawyer so you don’t have to constantly work to please your ex—so don’t forget it!
 You no longer have to go out of your way to make sure you’re stroking his or her ego.
 You can hang up the phone or walk away without having to worry about the consequences.

 Keeping Your Toronto Divorce Lawyer in the Loop

 If your ex’s narcissism continues to cause you problems after you’ve separated, tell your Toronto divorce lawyer.
-Your lawyer may be able to help you explore legal options that will ensure you can move forward in your new life peacefully and without having to focus on your narcissistic ex.
+Your lawyers who deal with narcissists may be able to help you explore legal options that will ensure you can move forward in your new life peacefully and without having to focus on your narcissistic ex.